Little Falls, Minnesota

 Little Falls is a city and the county seat of Morrison County, Minnesota, United States, near the geographic center of the state.
 The population was 9,140 at the 2020 census, up from 8,343 in 2010.
 Little Falls was the boyhood home of noted aviator Charles Lindbergh.
 Just across from his former home is Charles A. Lindbergh State Park, named after Lindbergh's father, prominent Minnesota lawyer and U.S. Congressman Charles August Lindbergh.

 History

 The town developed at falls on the Mississippi River, and was named after them.
 Several different dams have been built over the falls during the town's history, some of which powered sawmills in the 19th century.
 Today, the Little Falls Dam is a hydroelectric station that generates power for the surrounding area.

 According to the obituary of the Ojibwe war chief Mou-zoo-mau-nee, the people of Little Falls asked the Ojibwe for protection in 1862 during the Sioux Uprising.
 The Ojibwe sent 150 warriors.

+Pine Tree Lumber Company

+Beginning in the 1890s, lumber barons Charles Weyerhaeuser and Richard Drew (R.D.)
+Musser headquartered the Pine Tree Lumber Company in Little Falls.
+They bought a large tract of forested Northern Pacific Railway land and purchased the old N.P.
+Clark Mill on the east side of the Mississippi River, and 48 acres on the west side to build a new lumber mill.
+Weyerhaeuser and Musser commissioned Clarence H. Johnston Sr. to build mansions for them and their families, on a 20-acre site on the riverbank which later became "Linden Hill".
+Throughout the following decades, the two families became involved in local civic organizations, including the Musical Arts Club.

+Weyerhaeuser and Musser began expanding business into Idaho and Washington; in 1904, Weyerhaeuser left Little Falls for Washington, and in 1910 the businessmen sold Pine Tree Lumber.
+The population had doubled in the decade after the business's establishment, with many drawn to the lumber industry.
+By 1920, the company had exhausted the surrounding lumber supply.
+The city's lumber mill closed, the Weyerhaeuser family left the city, and the Musser family remained in the area.